-- 3.14 However, both St Helens (December 2018, SD020) and Halton (November 2017) have undertaken their assessments 'in house'.
+- 3.13 Certain practitioners (including Arup and LUC) have established standardised approaches in line with the above, to provide independent, standalone Green Belt Reviews. - 3.14 However, both St Helens (December 2018, SD020) and Halton (November 2017) have undertaken their assessments 'in house'.
 This does raise the question of whether they have considered the Green Belt issue in isolation or whether it has been conflated with other elements of the site selection process as noted above.
-Whilst the individual methodologies and stages of these reviews differ, it is clear that both conflate Green Belt contribution with constraints, sustainability and other suitability/ deliverability criteria, which is not considered to be robust. - 3.15 Focussing on the St Helens GBR specifically, we summarise our concerns below, as raised in our Regulation 19 representations: - The final site ratings are based on 3 criteria (Green Belt Purposes a, b and c) with 4 different ratings (Low/ Medium/ High/ High +), giving only 12 possible scores, which provides limited scope for differentiation in ranking the 99 parcels, and many more sub parcels, assessed.
+Whilst the individual methodologies and stages of these reviews differ, it is clear that both conflate Green Belt contribution with constraints, sustainability and other suitability/ deliverability criteria, which is not considered to be robust. - 3.15 Focussing on the St Helens Green Belt Review specifically, we summarise our concerns below, as raised in our Regulation 19 representations: - The final site ratings are based on 3 criteria (Green Belt Purposes a, b and c) with 4 different ratings (Low/ Medium/ High/ High +), giving only 12 possible scores, which provides limited scope for differentiation in ranking the 99 parcels, and many more sub parcels, assessed.
 This is an overly broad-brush approach. - The historic towns issue (Green belt purpose d) is conflated with general heritage impacts in the Stage 2 assessment, and indeed discounts some parcels based on heritage impacts.
-This is an example of the muddled methodology noted above, with Green Belt contributions of parcels conflated with other suitability/ deliverability considerations (others include flood risk, land ownership and noise). - The 2018 GBR is an update of the previous 2016 version, also undertaken by the Council, that sought to allocate and safeguard a very different suite of sites, even though overall development needs have not changed significantly and certainly haven't justified a wholescale change in approach. - NPPF paragraph 138 requires Green Belt Reviews to consider accessibility by public transport and the ability to make compensatory improvements to remaining Green Belt land.
-However, there is no evidence that these issues have been given any elevated credence in the GBR or wider site selection processes.
-In the case of the Burrows Lane site being promoted by Redrow, this is well served by public transport with bus stops offering high frequency services directly adjacent to the site.
-Furthermore, only the northern section of the landholding is being promoted for development within the emerging plan (11.6 of 18.7 Ha so approximately 60%), which allows ample opportunities for compensatory improvements on the remaining 7.1 Ha to the south of the site. - Some of the proposed allocations and safeguarded sites (7HA, 1HS, 2HS, 4HS, 5HS and 6HS) do not cover the same area as the parcels assessed in the Green Belt Review, which often extended towards more logical physical boundaries and generated more positive scores than the final allocation sites would have.
+This is an example of the muddled methodology noted above, with Green Belt contributions of parcels conflated with other suitability/ deliverability considerations (others include flood risk, land ownership and noise). - The 2018 Green Belt Review is an update of the previous 2016 version, also undertaken by the Council, that sought to allocate and safeguard a very different suite of sites, even though overall development needs have not changed significantly and certainly haven't justified a wholescale change in approach. - NPPF paragraph 138 requires Green Belt Reviews to consider accessibility by public transport and the ability to make compensatory improvements to remaining Green Belt land.
+However, there is no evidence that these issues have been given any elevated credence in the Green Belt review or wider site selection processes.
+In the case of Wallace's Mill Lane Rainhill site, this is well served by public transport with bus stops offering high frequency services directly adjacent to the site, whilst the large landholding and relatively low density proposed allows ample opportunities for compensatory improvements. - Some of the proposed allocations and safeguarded sites (7HA, 1HS, 2HS, 4HS, 5HS and 6HS) do not cover the same area as the parcels assessed in the Green Belt Review, which often extended towards more logical physical boundaries and generated more positive scores than the final allocation sites would have.